Summary media release information

 The report provides details of 127 grants that have been awarded to 285 leading dementia researchers, working across 24 universities and research institutions through the Boosting Dementia Research Initiative.
 Seven case studies are also featured in the Report, detailing significant successes in dementia research across prevention, treatment, diagnosis and care.

 Since 2015, the NNIDR has been targeting, coordinating and translating the strategic expansion of dementia research in Australia.
-By collaborating with researchers; engaging those living with dementia in research efforts and connecting with health professionals and policy makers, the NNIDR is committed to achieving the World Dementia Council’s international target – a five-year delay in the onset of dementia by 2025.
+By collaborating with researchers; engaging those living with dementia in research efforts and connecting with health professionals and policy makers, the NNIDR is committed to achieving the World Dementia Council’s international target – the identification of a disease-modifying therapy by 2025.

 The full Early Outcomes Report is available here.